Astrocal

 -H "Content-Type: application/json" \

-Save the id from the response — you'll use it as your X-Org-Id header.
+Save the id from the response — you'll use it in the next steps.

 -H "Content-Type: application/json" \